Current Student SCHOLARSHIPS

 Glen Salmon Scholarship

-Recipients should be 3rd, 4th, or 5th year undergraduate students majoring within either the College of Science or the College of Engineering who also have a minor or second major outside the colleges of science and/or engineering.
-Recipients will be chosen on the basis of academic merit and should have a minimum cumulative GPA of 2.5.
+Recipients are chosen on the basis of academic merit and have a minimum cumulative GPA of 2.5.
 Students may receive the scholarship in successive years, but they must reapply each year.
 Candidates do not need to be in the Honors College to be eligible.

-Eligibility clarification: Students who meet the major/minor criteria above who are currently finishing their second, third or fourth year who will be enrolled* in the 2017/2018 academic year. (*including co-op or study abroad enrollment) are eligible.
+Eligibility clarification: Students who meet the major/minor criteria above who are currently finishing their second, third or fourth year who will be enrolled* in the 2018/2019 academic year.

 Pamplin Scholars Program